-Portland muddle is the result of mixing your ingredients with ice, resulting in poorly muddled ingredients and a watered-down cocktail.
+Portland muddle is the result of mixing your ingredients like herbs with ice, resulting in poorly muddled ingredients and a watered-down cocktail.

 3. Can I muddle without a muddler?

-Others may think that a blender is a best choice, but a blender turns the fruit into a puree.
+Others may think that a blender is the best choice, but a blender turns the fruit into a puree.
 The next best choice is a wooden spoon or ladle.